AccelProf/docs/docs/source/codebase/tools.md

 # Tool Collection

-The **Tool Collection** module in PASTA executes user-defined analysis tasks after event data has been preprocessed.
+The **Tool Collection** module in AccelProf executes user-defined analysis tasks after event data has been preprocessed.
 It provides:

 - A library of prebuilt analysis tools (e.g., kernel frequency profiling, tensor-level summaries)
 - A clean interface for extending functionality via tool templates